MLB playoffs: Why these Yankees finally won the ALCS

 An infusion of youth

 The Yankees, at their most decadent, have featured too many high-dollar players on the wrong side of 30 with big names and shrinking athleticism.
 This has been the case for decades.
-But the Yankees' position group has been getting younger the last couple of years, from a playing time-weighted age of 30.3 in 2022, per baseball-reference.com, to 28.5 last season and 28.0 this season.
+But the Yankees' position group has been getting younger the past couple of years, from a playing time-weighted age of 30.3 in 2022, per baseball-reference.com, to 28.5 last season and 28.0 this season.

-Necessity has been part of this due to injuries to older stars such asAnthony Rizzo and D.J.
-LeMahieu.
+Necessity has been part of this due to injuries to older stars such asAnthony Rizzo and DJ LeMahieu.
 But New York has gotten meaningful contributions from young players on the hitting and pitching side alike.
 Game 4 featured an all-rookie battery -- righty Luis Gil and catcher Austin Wells, both leading AL Rookie of the Year candidates.

-The Yankees are still a star-driven team but they have better balance in the clubhouse.
+The Yankees are still a star-driven team, but they have better balance in the clubhouse.
 Going back through the history of baseball's most successful franchise, that's usually been the case when they win big.

 "We've had some great groups, some great camaraderie, some great clubhouses," Boone said.
 "This group is as close as I've ever seen, and they trust each other.
 They lean on each other.
 They love each other.
 They play for each other.
 Those are special things to have in a team sport."

-This team has won big so far but the ultimate goal hasn't yet been achieved.
+This team has won big so far, but the ultimate goal hasn't yet been achieved.
 And that goal -- in the Bronx -- is really one that matters, the one that will truly quench this drought.

 "To get there doesn't mean much," Stanton said.
 "We need to win it."